Max Online: 418 @ 07/02/12 07:29 AM

 Shifted to the inside of a speeding subway car.
 I sit there for a long long time, sitting thru one stop after another, trying to make sense of things.

-I remember running into my one-appointment therapist once, after I had left Elise and before I had met Billy and Mrs. Marie.
+I remember running into my one-appointment-therapist once, after I had left Elise, still wondering about fertility and seasons, but before I had met Billy and Mrs. Marie.
 The therapist had that always-annoyed flair about him, even on the outside.
 He chuckled when I mentioned I had problems with dating.
 I thought he was treating me that way on a personal level until I ran into him treating his wife and two young boys the same way in a furniture store.
 I stood hiding behind a large, wooden cabinet.

 Took sixteen pills and got high.
 It’s spiritual … that physical understanding, that imperceptible space between each shift, that rush, that being born again.